StephenBondor/Intro-Python-II/README.md

         such as "take coins" or "drop sword".

     -   Split the entered command and see if it has 1 or 2 words in it to determine if it's the first or second form.
+DONE

 -   Implement support for the verb `get` followed by an `Item` name.
 This will be used to pick up `Item`s.
+DONE

     -   If the user enters `get` or `take` followed by an `Item` name, look at the contents of the current `Room` to see if the item is there.
+DONE

         -   If it is there, remove it from the `Room` contents, and add it to the `Player` contents.
+DONE

         -   If it's not there, print an error message telling the user so.
+DONE

         -   Add an `on_take` method to `Item`.
+DONE

             -   Call this method when the `Item` is picked up by the player.
+                DONE

             -   The `Item` can use this to run additional code when it is picked up.
+OK

         -   Add an `on_drop` method to `Item`.
 Implement it similar to `on_take`.
+DONE

 -   Implement support for the verb `drop` followed by an `Item` name.
 This is the opposite of `get`/`take`.